kjfinn1/Credit-Risk-Model/README.md

-# Credit-Risk-Model
+# Flood-Prediction-Model
-Part of Home Credit - Credit Risk Model Stability Kaggle Competition
+Part of Regression with a Flood Prediction Dataset Kaggle Competition